Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

-# Projects at NTU MAE Robotics club
+# Projects at NTU MAE Robotics Club

 * Part of an NTU MAERC initiative